famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 Username: hivekeepers
 Password: hivekeepers

+---

 ## Watchdog Services:
 ### Container1:
 Monitoring software: Monit
 Monitored services: NGINX, Fail2ban
 Web-monitor portal: Yes

 Monit is set up to monitor NGINX and Fail2ban services every 2mins and reports the status of each and handles service restart duties if they are found to be inactive.
-Nginx is monitored via PID file and /healthcheck on port 80; Fail2ban is monitored via PID file and socket.
+Nginx is monitored via PID file and /healthcheck on port 80 Nginx that returns http code 200 on success; Fail2ban is monitored via PID file and socket.

 Monit also provides a web port to both monitor and control system services.
 This portal is located on port 2812 of container1, and access is provided via NGINX reverse proxy features.